-I first tried these wonderful Apple Brownies, or Blondies, when I was working in West Lafayette, Indiana.
-I was the weekend anchor at WLFI-TV18, reported during the week, and on my 2 days off, I worked for a friend in her charming little bakery.
+I first tried these wonderful apple brownies (or blondies) when I was working in West Lafayette, Indiana.
+I was the weekend anchor at WLFI-TV18, reported during the week, and on my two days off, I worked for a friend in her charming little bakery.

-But what WAS meant to be was me making this apple brownie recipe over and over again…and I’m so happy to share it with all of you.
+But what WAS meant to be was me making this apple brownie recipe over and over again.
+Now, I’m so happy to share it with all of you.

-You’ll see in the video below just how easy these apple brownies are to make.
+You’ll see in the video above just how easy these apple brownies are to make.
 That’s one of the reasons I love this recipe.